 Driving across Uttarakhand on the way from Pithoragarh to Almora, you’ll come across the Jageshwar temple complex.
 Hidden away like a treasure trove in between lush Deodar trees the Shiva temple is a sight to behold.
 The dark green Deodar leaves are in perfect sync with the black temple stone, blue rivulet, and grey sky, almost like nature wants you to enjoy this natural photo filter.

 The Jageshwar temple complex is estimated to have been built around the ninth to 13th century AD.
 The architecture will entrance you, and you’ll immediately know that what now seems like a relic, must have stood as a splendor at one time.
-This is just one example of the might and beauty of the ancient Indian temples.
+This is just one example of best attractions in India and the might and beauty of the ancient Indian temples.

-Dedicated to Lord Shiva and his consort Shakti, this temple is considered the oldest functional temple in the world.
+Dedicated to Lord Shiva and his consort Shakti, this temple is considered the oldest functional temple in the world, and therefore of great importance for the history of India.
 Believed to have been built in the Saka era, the Archaeological Survey of India (ASI) dates it to 108 AD.
 The temple has been built in the shape of an octagon—which is a rare style of construction.
 It is considered to be a specimen of the Nagara architectural style.

 The Mahabalipuram group of monuments are a reflection of the rich cultural heritage of the seventh and eighth century.
 The structures are a mix of rathas-shaped (Chariot) temples, mandapas (cave) temples, huge open-air rock reliefs and the Shore temple, all dedicated to Lord Shiva.
 The city itself was built way back in the first and second century, and today, it is classified as a UNESCO World Heritage Site.